manoj746979/news-article-summerization-app/README.md

 Networkx:-
          NetworkX is a Python package for the creation, manipulation, and study of the structure, dynamics, and functions of complex networks.

+Note: It is important to understand that we have used textrank as an approach to rank the sentences.
+TextRank does not rely on any previous training data and can work with any arbitrary piece of text.
+TextRank is a general purpose graph-based ranking algorithm for NLP.